JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 Beven introduced me to his dad and I shook his hand.
 He was smiling but very sweaty, red faced and exhausted; he was wearing a wife-beater t-shirt, wool pants and some beat-up leather dress shoes that clearly have seen better days.

 After he shook my hand he went over to hug his wife.
 As she moved towards him my friend and I could clearly see she wasn’t wearing anything underneath her dingy, pink nightie as she passed in front of a table lamp.
-You could see the silhouette of her body through the light but it was as far from an erotic experience as one could imagine.
-As she turned to us to ask if we wanted a snack we could see the huge stain on the front of the crotch of her nightie.
+You could see the silhouette of her body through the light but it was as far from an erotic as one could imagine.
+Then—as she turned to us to ask if we wanted a snack—we could see the huge discolored stain on the front of her nightie near her waist.

 “No thank you!
 We already ate!”
-I said as the Atari finally loaded Donkey Kong.
+I said as the computer finally loaded “Donkey Kong.”

 “Here!”
 I said to Douglas as I gave him a joystick to play.